Nlferu/niferu-portfolio-website/README.md

 ## FULL-STACK DEVELOPER

-I've spent past 7 years mastering finance industry by working for some of the top American banks in investment sector and trading various markets on my own.
+With over 8 years experience in finance industry by working for some of the top American banks in investment sector and trading various markets on my own.
 Since mid of 2020 I have